Elizabeth Harvey (politician)

 Harvey was born in Adelaide on 19 October 1946.
 She completed a diploma in secondary teaching at Adelaide Teachers College and a Bachelor of Arts at the University of Adelaide.

 Harvey won the south Adelaide seat of Hawker as the Labor candidate at the 1987 federal election.
-Harvey was defeated for the same seat by Liberal Chris Gallus at the 1990 federal election by an extremely narrow 14 votes.
+Harvey was defeated for the same seat by Liberal candidate Chris Gallus at the 1990 federal election by an extremely narrow 14 votes.

-Elizabeth has since worked as a ministerial staffer, public servant, teacher and writer.
-She has published on a blog her novel, Snowflake's Hope, a fictionalised account of her experiences as a Federal MP.
+After politics, Truman worked as a ministerial staffer, public servant, teacher and writer.
+She published on a blog her novel, Snowflake's Hope, a fictionalised account of her experiences as a Federal MP.

+Truman died on 24 May 2025.